TiagoMA90/digital-nomads/README.md

 The website was designed with the intent to allow users to browse posts easily and perform all CRUD functionalities.
 It relied heavily on colors that should be appealing to the user, especially for those who might use the website on a daily basis.

 For such, it makes use of a colour palette of a mere greenish, brownish, and yellowish blend (#807a45) for the navigation bar.
-This gives a rustic feeling that is often associated with the nomadic camper life at the beach, desert, and mountain.s
+This gives a rustic feeling that is often associated with the nomadic camper life at the beach, desert, and mountains.

 The background is best defined by a grayish white (#fafafa), and the body of the post simple white (#ffffff), bordered by dashed lines.
 The buttons in the post borrow the same patterns and render a shadow beneath them to contrast the body from the page.
 This gives the illusion that the User is writing a post on a piece of paper/document.